jjoony93/jeonssa-HCI/DP4  Lo-fi Prototyping/report.md

 3. Entertainment place recommendation & Estimated waiting time

-Once customers have registered into the waiting list, they will receive a text message that tells registration has been made successfully, and a website link.
+Once customers have registered into the waiting list, they will receive a text message that tells registration has been made successfully, and will provide a website link.
 The link directs customers to a web page that shows estimated real-time waiting time and remaining waiting team to give customers clear information about how long they should wait.
-Furthermore, the web page provides nearby entertainment places, sorted by criteria: Cafe, Arcade, and shopping.
-It also provides a real-time map that can navigate customers to the particular entertainment place once customer selects the place.
+Furthermore, the web page provides nearby entertainment places, sorted by criteria: Cafe, Arcade, and shopping with real-time map that can navigate customers to the particular entertainment place once customer selects the place.

 ---
 ## Prototype